 Before you start purchasing hardware, think of your requirements.
 How many machines do you expect to be running at a given time?
 Budget?
 Keep in mind any room for growth - physical and virtual.

 Albeit my build hasn’t been under heavy load, I’ve still been pleasantly surprised how cool and energy efficient it has been.

-Although this post contains affiliate links, I’d definitely recommend a similar build if your requirements are analogous to mine.
+Although I’m biased, I’d definitely recommend a similar build if your requirements are analogous to mine.
 I don’t think I would change anything if I had to do it over.
 It provides a ton of resources for the money.

 I’ll cover each component for the server build, then move on to the Networking and Software equipment.
 Hopefully this will help anyone in a similar situation trying to iron out the specs and compatibility.
 Prices may have changed since writing this.

 If you’re unfamiliar with the Intel Xeon 2670 as I was, it’s an 8-core (16 logical) CPU launched back in 2012.
 They are currently discontinued, so many datacenters/enterprises surplused these beasts for newer CPU’s.
 Now they are easily available, used at a low price point of $60-80 a pop - great for home lab enthusiasts.

 There are a few dual socket LGA2011 motherboards available that fit in a Full ATX and are compatible with the 2670.
 This allows for two E5-2670 CPU’s, which means 32 logical cores in an ATX!